rust-lang/rfcs/text/0000-linear-type.md

 }
 ```

-## Removing a linear bound from a type.
+## Making a linear-type droppable.

-As alluded to earlier, a linear bound can be removed from a type by
+As alluded to earlier, a linear type can be made droppable by having
-having the type implement the `Drop` trait.
-Unfortunately, this won't
+the type implement the `Drop` trait.
+Unfortunately, this won't work in
-work in current Rust, and (as far as I can tell) a fix involves
+current Rust, and (as far as I can tell) a fix involves changing the
-changing the signature of the `drop` method.
-(I will have more to say
+signature of the `drop` method.
+(I will have more to say about this
-about this below, under **Alternatives**.)
-The problem is, in this
+below, under **Alternatives**.)
+The problem is, in this design, a
-design, a linear variable is made non-linear by a partial move: moving
+linear variable is made non-linear by a partial move: moving a linear
-a linear field out of a container suffices to make the container
+field out of a container suffices to make the container non-linear.
-non-linear.
-Since partial moves are disallowed for `Drop` types --
+Since partial moves are disallowed for `Drop` types -- even during the
-even during the call to `drop` -- this means that any linear clean-up
+call to `drop` -- this means that any linear clean-up function (which
-function (which involves a move of the linear container) cannot be
+involves a move of the linear container) cannot be called from the
-called from the `drop` function body, so linear resource clean-up
-would be impossible.
+`drop` function body, so linear resource clean-up would be impossible.

 We get around this limitation by defining a new `DropPtr` pointer
 type, and changing the signature of `Drop::drop` to take